 |Cabot Oil & Gas Provides Operational Update|

-Cabot Oil & Gas Corporation, headquartered in Houston, Texas is a leading independent natural gas producer with its entire resource base located in the continental United States.
+Cabot Oil & Gas Corporation, headquartered in Houston, Texas is a leading independent natural gas producer with substantial interests in the Gulf Coast, including Texas and Louisiana; the West, with the Rocky Mountains and Mid Continent; the East and a new position in Canada.
 For additional information, visit the Company's Internet homepage at www.cabotog.com.

 SOURCE Cabot Oil & Gas Corporation

 Scott Schroeder of Cabot Oil & Gas Corporation, +1-281-589-4993